 Q: Who is "Root Pouch," and where is the company located?

-The Root Pouch company is headquartered in Oregon USA.
-It is a family run company and has been manufacturing bags for over a decade.
+The Root Pouch company is headquartered in Oregon, USA.
+It is a family-run company and has been manufacturing bags for well over a decade, one of the first to do so.

 Q: Why does the Root Pouch Company test the bags for food safety?